 If you want to add cheese your burger (my favorite dairy free/vegan cheese slices is by the brand Follow Your Heart), add a slice to the top of the patty about 2-3 minutes before taking them out of the oven to allow it to melt slightly.

-I like to serve this recipe in a very traditional way with all the good toppings.
+I like to serve these roasted black bean quinoa burgers in a very traditional way with all the best toppings.
 Tomato, ketchup, cheese, lettuce, onion and my spicy tahini dressing.

-These burgers have a Mexican flavor with the cilantro and salsa, so they pair well with chips, salsa and guac!
+These burgers have a Mexican flavor with the cilantro and salsa, so they pair well with chips, salsa and guac as well!

-- If you’re in a pinch, you can cook these vegan black bean burgers on the stove instead of in the oven.
-If you do that, I suggest upping the flour content to about 1/3-1/2 cup to prevent the burgers from falling apart.
+Can I make these on the stove?
+I prefer to bake these vegan burgers, but if you’re in a pinch, you can cook these vegan black bean burgers on the stove instead of in the oven.
+If you do that, I suggest upping the flour content to about ⅓-1/2 cup to prevent the burgers from falling apart.
 Add about 1 tbsp of oil to a hot pan and cook the burgers on each side for about 5 minutes or until golden brown.

-- Once prepared, this recipe will store in the fridge for 5 days, but you can also freeze the burgers!
+Do they keep?
+Once prepared, this recipe will store in the fridge for 5 days, but you can also freeze them!
 After cooking, let the burgers cool and then transfer to an air tight container or zip lock bag (with parchment paper in between each burger) and store in the freezer for up to 3 months.

-- On their own, the burger patties are not super spicy which is why I like to pair them with my spicy tahini dressing.
-You can also add 1/4-1/2 tsp cayenne pepper or a chopped up jalapeno to the food processor for more spice.
+Are they spicy?
+On their own, the burger patties are not super spicy which is why I like to pair them with my spicy tahini dressing.
+You can also add ¼-1/2 tsp cayenne pepper or a chopped up jalapeno to the food processor for more spice.

 Try these recipes next!

 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list.
 Don’t forget to leave a comment and rating if you enjoy this recipe!